phaidra/phaidra-vue-components/README.md

 })
 ```

-Copy the template of App.vue from phaidra-vue-components library, use this js instead:
+Copy the template of App.vue from phaidra-vue-components library, in the template remove `{{version}}` from heading, as for the js part, use this js instead:
 ```js
 import fields from 'phaidra-vue-components/src/utils/fields'